element-hq/policies/docs/scalar/privacy_notice.md

 This agreement covers all of these instances, and any others that we may choose to provide on https://vector.im or any subdomain (https://\*.vector.im).
 We might change which instances we run, and how they are accessed, at any time.

-Where you read *Element*, *we* or *us* below, it refers to the company created in July 2017 to hire the Matrix core team and support Matrix's development: New Vector Ltd., its French subsidiary: New Vector SARL, and their agents.
-Element is trading name of New Vector.
+Where you read *Element*, *we* or *us* below, it refers to the company created in July 2017 to hire the Matrix core team and support Matrix's development: Element, a trading name of New Vector Ltd., its French subsidiary: Element Software SARL, its U.S. subsidiary: Element Software Inc, its German subsidiary: Element Software GmbH, and their agents.

 Should you have other questions or concerns about this document, please send us an email at [support@element.io](mailto:support@element.io).